Filter By Category

 December 10, 2014

-In this article we will review an acceptable approach to adjusting mix designs when ABC Polymer’s macrosynthetic fibers, FiberForce 650™ (Tuf-Max DOT™), Performance Plus DOT™ and Macro-Pro™, are used as reinforcement in the concrete at dosage levels from 3.0 to 11.0 pcy.
-The Basics When we talk about a standard concrete mix design there are four principal […]
+In this article, we will review an acceptable approach to adjusting concrete mixes with high dosages of Macrosynthetic Fibers, such as ABC Polymer’s FiberForce 650™, Performance Plus DOT™ and Macro-Pro™, are used as reinforcement in the concrete at dosage levels from 3.0 to 11.0 pcy.
+The Basics When we talk about a standard concrete mix design […]

 Macrosynthetic Fibers Save Owners Money Over Conventional Temperature-Shrinkage Steel Reinforcement